 Honestly?
 How long is a piece of string?
 We have spent ££££ but this is because of the cost of products and accessories that we decided to add, pop top roof, bed, and fridge, TV, heater etc not to mention the alloys and additional extras.
 We also paid for our camper to be converted, but you can certainly convert a camper on a budget especially if you are doing the work yourself.
 One last tip from Camping HQ – “if you are not doing the work yourself – get some quotes and speak to some conversion companies to get an idea of cost, they will also tell you if you have missed something or if your ideas or conversion plans may not work”.

-So still thinking about how to convert a van into a camper van?
+So still thinking about buying a camper or converting a van into a camper van?

-Please do get in touch – we love to hear from you!
+Please do get in touch with you van conversions – we love to hear from you!

 How to convert a van into a camper – pin for later